Ephreaym/Bot-Script/README.md

 - Immerse yourself in fully functional bot-driven Team Arena and Capture the Flag gameplay.
 - Tailor your experience with customizable rulesets, difficulty levels, and unique bot characteristics.
 - Rediscover the grandeur of large-scale Nox PvP, whether venturing solo or teaming up with friends.
+- Dive into battle with our responsive bots!
+Command them to aid you, defend key spots, attack foes, or boost your character, enhancing the tactical depth of the game.
+Take charge of the battlefield as you navigate alongside these adaptable companions, creating your unique combat narrative.

 ## Planned Features
 The journey doesn't end here!
 Stay tuned for upcoming features that will elevate your gaming experience: